 Types of At-Home Workouts

 Have you recently fallen in love with Pilates?
 Can’t live without CrossFit?
-Don’t get discouraged or think that at-home exercises aren’t possible for you because you prefer a fitness style that’s done in a studio or gym class.
-With a few easy modifications, most popular workouts can be done in the comfort of your own home.
+Don’t get discouraged or think that at-home exercises aren’t possible because you prefer a fitness style done in a studio or gym class.
+With a few easy modifications, the most popular workouts can be done in the comfort of your own home.

 For instance, you can easily do this HIIT workout at home because it features body-weight exercises.
 Also, it means you don’t need to buy any special equipment before you can start sweating.